ProfessionalLinuxUsersGroup/course-books/docs/lac/u10lab.md

 📌 Next Steps: Continue testing deployments, set up monitoring tools like Prometheus or Grafana, and explore Ingress Controllers to manage external access.

+!!! info

-> Be sure to `reboot` the lab machine from the command line when you are done.
+    Be sure to `reboot` the lab machine from the command line when you are done.